E-Printer/Booking-system2/README.md

 ### Future Improvements & Iterations

 There is an issue with the delete functionality as well as some further features that could be implemented.
-As it stands, there are no constrictions on bookings.
+As it stands, there are no constrictions on bookings, other than now not being able to book a date/time prior to todays date.